-Their jaws look very cool and in the pics you can clearly see all muscles which are bright lit with the technique.
+Their countless mouth pieces look very cool and in the pics you can clearly see all muscles which are brightly lit with the technique.
 The muscles in the head move mouth pieces.

 That's the darkfield version: